 When it comes to housing, many take for granted just how important roof upkeep really is.
 Although they are incredibly durable, even the sturdiest roof will eventually start to develop ‘cracks’ and require some upkeep.
 There are plenty of roofing contractors out there that can offer inspections on roofs built from all sorts of materials, from rubber or cedar shingles to metal roofing, but actually establishing a good roof inspection schedule is no small task and can vary from roof to roof, based on a variety of factors.
 These can range from the roof’s construction materials to its age to the impact of weather.

 When it comes to determining just how often you should inspect your roof, there are some factors they should consider when making the decision.

 When it comes to roofing materials, easily the most common is a shingle layer; these are typically made from asphalt or some type of wood like cedar.
 However, components can also be made from metal, ceramic tiles, and a variety of others.
-Keep in mind that this external layer is only one component of a much larger whole; each of these components require regular maintenance and inspection.
+Keep in mind that this external layer is only one component of a much larger whole; each of these components requires regular maintenance and inspection.